LucaVaccari/nl-chat/README.md

 A TCP application to chat with other people over the network.
 Developed by Luca Vaccari and Nicola Vivante.

 #### Todo
+-fix reception of errors messages from the server
  - Test if messages are received correctly
  - If the server cannot be reached, ask for another server address
  - View messages on the client